Ed Zemrau

-Edwin "Ed" Zemrau was a Canadian ice hockey defenseman and executive who captained Denver to its first National Championship in 1958.
+Edwin Zemrau was a Canadian ice hockey defenseman and executive who captained Denver to its first National Championship in 1958.

 Career

 Zemrau came to the attention of Neil Celley while playing for the Lethbridge Native Sons and moved south to begin attending Denver University in the fall of 1954.
 Zemrau joined the varsity squad in 1955 and the Pioneers produced moderate results but towards the end of the year head coach Celley kicked four players off of the team for violating rules.
 Celley resigned shortly thereafter and Denver had to find a new leader for the ice hockey program.
 In 1956 former NHLer Murray Armstrong took over and stabilized the program, though the team's record didn't reflect any improvement.